rrwick/Basecalling-comparison/README.md

 For each basecaller, I assess the accuracy of the reads and of the resulting assembly.
 Read accuracy is interesting for obvious reasons – more accurate reads are nice!
 Assembly accuracy is interesting because shows whether the read errors can 'average out' with depth.
 In doing so it provides a window into the nature of the basecalling errors.
 For example, consider a hypothetical set of reads with a mediocre accuracy of 85% but a truly random error profile (i.e. no systematic error).
 Despite their error rate, these reads could result in a perfect assembly.
 Now consider a set of reads with an excellent 98% accuracy but they all make the _same mistakes_ (i.e. error is all systematic, not random) – their assembly will also have a 98% error rate.
 Which read set is better?
 That probably depends on how you're using them, but in my line of work, I'd prefer the first.

-In particular, I hope these results help to answer the question: _Should I go back to old reads and re-basecall them with a newer basecaller?_ Doing so would take a lot of CPU time, so you probably don't want to do it unless there's a significant improvement.
+In particular, I hope these results help to answer the question: _Should I go back to old reads and re-basecall them with a newer basecaller?_ Doing so could take a lot of CPU time, so you probably don't want to do it unless it would bring a significant improvement.

 As a final note, I used an R9.4 1D dataset of _Klebsiella pneumoniae_ reads for this analysis, so my results may well be biased toward that kind of data.
 I'm not sure how consistent these results are with other data types, e.g. eukaryote genomes, R9.5 flow cells, 1D<sup>2</sup> kits, etc.